LeoInCode/LeoInCode/README.md

 ## Hi.
 Welcome to my Reality 👋
 My name is Leonardo.
 I'm a Front-End Developer, looking to become a Full Stack.
 Passionate about knowledge and innovation.

-⭐ Volunteer in the study group called ngDevs, with a focus on Angular.
+⭐ Volunteer teacher in a study group called ngDevs, with a focus on Angular.
 ⭐ Volunteer at 9sot as Dev Front-end.

 ⭐ Always looking for the next StartupWeekend.